 MANAGING GENERAL PARTNER, SOSV

 Sean got his entrepreneurial start in 1985 as a founder of MapInfo, bringing street mapping technology to personal computers.
-MapInfo went on to become a $200 million public company with over 1,000 employees worldwide.
+MapInfo went on to become a $200 million revenue public company with over 1,000 employees worldwide.
 In 1996, while at the helm of his second company, NetCentric, he created “software for inside the Internet” and is credited with co-creating the term “cloud computing” alongside George Favaloro from Compaq.

-Sean has continued as a visionary entrepreneur and investor, creating and supporting a range of business, humanitarian and educational endeavors.
+Sean continued as a visionary entrepreneur and investor, creating and supporting a range of business, humanitarian and educational endeavors.
 A major promoter of economic and social development, he founded JumpStart International in 2003.
 JumpStart was a leading humanitarian engineering organization based in Baghdad and which operated throughout Iraq during the post-war period of 2003-2006.
 He spent a few years running JumpStart, which for a time had a staff of over 3000, running up to 80 projects at a time in Fallujah, Najaf and the Baghdad region.
 As benefactor of the O’Sullivan Foundation, Sean has also been a primary funder of organizations such as the Khan Academy, Mathletes and CoderDojo.

 Sean holds a Bachelors of Science in Electrical Engineering from Rensselaer Polytechnic Institute and a Masters of Fine Arts in Film Production from the University of Southern California.